hansbuehler/cdxbasics/README.md

     n = Network(config.network)

-Since <tt>width</tt> was misspelled in setting up the config, you will get a warning to this end:
+Since `width` was misspelled in setting up the config, you will get a warning to this end:

     Error closing 'config.network': the following config arguments were not read: ['widht']